 - Heavy/light

-Not only were my boys sorting by size, but they were also strengthening their chubby fingers for writing, cutting, buttoning, and zipping!
+Not only was my preschooler sorting by size, but he was also strengthening his little fingers for writing, cutting, buttoning, and zipping!

-A good pencil grip starts with using your fingers and making small hand movements such as peeling stickers from a sheet.
+A good pencil grip starts with using your fingers and making small hand movements, such as peeling stickers from a sheet.
 Stickers are an excellent tool for improving fine motor strength.
-This idea here is just one of the 50 fine motor activities we put together!
+This idea is just one of my 50 fine motor activities!

-We used this preschool math activity for a Breakfast Invitation, and it worked wonderfully!
+I used this preschool math activity for a Breakfast Invitation, which worked wonderfully!

-I grabbed the stickers for my preschoolers to sort.
-Here, I made sure to select stickers that are significantly small or big.
+- I grabbed the stickers for my preschoolers to sort.
+Here, I selected stickers that are significantly small or big.

-This sorting activity aims to expose your preschooler to size comparisons and allow them to move as they practice.
+This sorting activity exposes your preschoolers to size comparisons and allows them to move as they practice.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.